C$ 187 Find Cheap Flights from Montreal to The Bahamas

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Montreal Pierre Elliott Trudeau Intl Airport to The Bahamas, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below-average price on the flight from Montreal Pierre Elliott Trudeau Intl Airport to The Bahamas, you should book around 3 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 20 weeks before departure.
+To get a below-average price on a flight from Montreal Pierre Elliott Trudeau Intl Airport to The Bahamas, you should book around 5 weeks before departure, which saves you about 19% compared to booking last minute.
+For the absolute cheapest price, our data suggests you should book 17 weeks before departure.

 Good to know